 Technology has permeated every aspect of our lives, from the way we communicate to the way we shop.
 Marketing has become an art that’s primarily digital.
 No matter what you’re selling, and to whom, technology can improve the quality of your marketing output and, ultimately, help you generate more leads.
 In this post, we’re going to examine the current state of seven digital marketing technologies, and how you can use them to raise your game.

 - Finding contacts

 You already use all of these technologies, right?
 Well, let us blow your mind.

-Social media can be used to build your brand identity, to reach out to your existing customers and to find new audiences.
-It can be used for thought leadership, to enhance your SEO rankings and as a direct channel for people to interact with your brand.
+Social media can be used to build your brand identity, to reach out to existing customers and find new audiences.
+It can be used for thought leadership, to enhance SEO rankings and as a direct channel for people to interact with your brand.
 Most organisations already know this, but they invest hours in social media management without having a good idea of how to get return on investment.

 If you’re looking for greater visibility over your social channels, detailed insights about what does or doesn’t work or greater control over publishing posts through automation and scheduling, these tools can transform what’s possible with social media.
 If you want to produce quality posts that engage and grow your social following across multiple channels, then these tools are exactly what you need.

 Hootsuite is one of the most popular tools for enhancing your social media output; supporting over 250 integrations and allowing users to update multiple networks in one step.
 It’s also capable of analysing over 300 metrics, so you can create a dashboard that perfectly tracks your business’s goals.
 Hootsuite is the perfect first tool to get started when you’re investing in your social media management.